 Digital services quickly detect and resolve issues.
 The intelligent analysis of operational data helps identify patterns and predict potential downtimes.
-Minimum downtimes boost reliability.
+Minimum downtimes boost reliability thanks to lifecycle services.

 Be it a power plant, transport network, or a commercial/industrial facility, digitalization makes manufacturing, energy systems and infrastructure more efficient, reliable and future-proof.